Large Birds & Live Mealworms - Managing Supply & Demand

 “How can I keep larger birds and species in larger numbers from taking all the live food?”

-So the answer is to definitely use a caged feeder to allow Robins and other small species to easily feed and with no risk of larger species taking the mealworms, but also provide a more limited supply in a feeder such as our Live Food Bird Feeder.
+Use a caged feeder to allow Robins and other small species to easily feed and with no risk of larger species taking the mealworms, but also provide a more limited supply in a feeder.
+Caged feeders or ground guards are a great way to allow smaller birds to access mealworms but deter larger birds, such as magpies and starlings.
+They are used to cover feeders and have a mesh that small birds can sneak through in order to access the food.

 If the Live Food Bird Feeder is used or the slightly larger Robin Feeder, then positioning it relatively close to your house may deter larger, shyer species such as Magpie from visiting it.
 In addition, hanging the feeder from a tree or feeder station may also help keep larger species off as it will be difficult – though probably not impossible – for them to cling on to the feeder.
 That said, hanging the feeder up also makes it more difficult for Blackbirds, as the species is naturally a ground feeder.